 Value for money

-"As a mum to a toddler and a baby, this pram certainly ticks all the best for me," says Johanna Hewitson, mum to Georgia, three months.
+"As a mum to a toddler and a baby, the Silver Cross Wave certainly ticks all the boxes for me," says our tester Johanna Hewitson, mum to Georgia, three months.
 "The fact you can use the stroller seat and carrycot together gives this the edge over other prams.
-It is such good quality and the finishing touches are very impressive."
+It's such good quality and the finishing touches are very impressive."